Hexagonist/Game-Battle-of-Strongholds/README.md

 to the paths where your SFML is installed.

 * To compile project you need to change directory to Source_files (ex. in powershell) 'cd .\Source_files\'
-* Then you can build project using command 'make'
+* Then you can build project using command 'make' (or on windows 'mingw32-make')
 * Game is ready to start!
-Just open Game.exe in Project_files folder and start playing :)
+Just open Game.exe in Source_files folder and start playing :)